askandlearn/traceapp-wsu/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a project that was proposed by Dr Amar Basu, a faculty advisor for Electrical and Biomedical Engineering department of Wayne State University.
+This is a project that was proposed by Dr. Amar Basu, a faculty advisor for Electrical and Biomedical Engineering department of Wayne State University.
 The objetive of this project was to develop a cross platform app that will be used to perform at-home medical diagnostics with the TRACE wearable biosensor.

 More information about the TRACE wearable biosensor can be found at: https://microfluidics.wayne.edu/index.html